 - 8 large eggs

-- Prepare the roasted, peeled peppers.
-Use a paring knife to make a slit on one side of each roasted and peeled pepper -- do not cut through the entire pepper.
-Once the slit has been made, gently remove the seeds from the pepper, being careful to keep it intact.
-Place the peppers in a small enough baking dish, so that the peppers are close enough together that the sides hold each other up -- like a bowl.
+- Roast and prepare the peppers.* Roast the peppers.
+Place the poblanos, one at a time, directly on top of a high flame on the stove.
+Use kitchen tongs to turn them as each side chars.
+Remove them from the burners, place them in a brown bag, and fold over the top to let them steam for 10 minutes.
+Take them out of the bag when they’re cool enough to work with.
+Use your hands to peel off the skin, and then a paring knife to make a slit vertically down each pepper -- do not cut through the entire pepper.
+Carefully open it, trying to keep the rest of it intact as you do.
+Remove the seeds and trim away the membranes from the inside.
+Place the peppers in a small enough baking dish (about 8 x 10), so that the peppers are close enough together that the sides hold each other up.
 (If you happen to have small individual baking dishes, that fit the pepper with the sides resting along the edges, that's great, too.)
-Set the peppers aside.
+Set aside.

 - Set the oven.
 Preheat the oven to 375°F and adjust a rack to the center.

 - Bake.
-Sprinkle a bit of the cheese on top of each one, and bake in the preheated 375°F oven until the egg mixture is set in the middle, about 30 minutes.
+Bake in the preheated 375°F oven until the egg mixture is set, about 30 minutes.

 - Cool and serve.
-Let them cool for about 10 minutes before serving.
+Cool for about 10 minutes before serving.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.